usnistgov/OSCAL/docs/content/documentation/schema/assessment-results-layer/poam/_index.md

 - **Import SSP**: Identifies the OSCAL-based SSP of the system being assessed.
 Several pieces of information about a system that normally appear in the POA&M are now referenced via this import statement.
 - **System Identifier**: Intended when a POA&M is not delivered with an SSP, this allows a continuous monitoring organization to uniquely identify the system associated with this POA&M.
 - **Local Definitions**: Allows for the local definition of components and inventory items within the POA&M when they reference items not found in the associated SSP, such as the discovery of undocumented hosts, and a citation of the scanning tool used to identify a vulnerability.
+- **Risk**: Identifies individual risks, including weakness description, risk statement, and other risk characteristics.
+Risk deviations, such as false positive identification, risk adjustments and risk acceptance (operational requirement) are also identified as part of the risk itself.
 - **POA&M Items**: Enumerates each individual POA&M item.
 Each entry includes the risk information, plan for remediation, and status.
 Where applicable, deviation information is also included.
 - **Back Matter**: Back matter syntax is identical in all OSCAL models.
 It is used for attachments, citations, and embedded content such as graphics.
 {{% /usa-grid-column %}}